Sublime (chocolate) Logo

 Sublime (chocolate) Logo History

 For its Sublime brand, the parent company chose a text logo.
 It is simple and clear because it immediately indicates the name.
-Such a measure can be considered a well-thought-out marketing ploy because buyers immediately pay attention to a large inscription on a package of chocolate.
-And to make it memorable even better, the designers added individuality to it by using a combination of letters of different sizes.
+Such a measure can be considered a well-thought-out marketing ploy because buyers immediately pay attention to a large inscription on a chocolate package.
+To make it even more memorable, the designers added individuality to it by using a combination of letters of different sizes.

 What is Sublime?

-Sublime is a confectionery brand under which craft chocolate is produced.
-It appeared in 1997 as a result of the purchase by Nestle of the South American company D’Onofrio, founded in 1897 by ice cream maker Pietro D’Onofrio.
-The location of its office and production site is the city of Lima in Peru.
+Sublime is a confectionery brand that produces craft chocolate.
+It appeared in 1997 as a result of Nestlé’s purchase of the South American company D’Onofrio, founded in 1897 by ice cream maker Pietro D’Onofrio.
+Its office and production site are located in Lima, Peru.

 1997 – 2018